klaarnut/user-docs/en/glossary.md

 The very top most black bar menus on the right hand on content editor, works for access Apps management.

+**Apply**

+The functional button you will see in setting panels, it will work to apply what you have set to content area, but it does NOT SAVE that you will hvae to click Save button to save them.

 **Apps**

 The applications that are enabled and disabled on your website.